 In the case of providing online services to children in the UK, if the child is under the age of 13 you require consent from the person with parental responsibility (with the exception of online preventative or counselling services), as specified by the UK Data Protection Act 2018.
 You should have appropriate age-verification procedures in place and should also be able to verify the identity of the person giving consent for the child as the person with parental responsibility.
 Other countries in the EU may have decided on different age levels, which can be between 13 and 16, so take care if offering online services to children outside of the UK.
 In Ireland the age is 16.

 GDPR Article 7 - Conditions for consent

 GDPR Article 8 - Conditions applicable to child's consent in relation to information society services

 ICO, Children and the GDPR: Guidance

-A photograph is considered to be information, but the purposes of the photograph will inform whether it is personal data .
+The purposes of the photograph will inform whether it is personal data.
 The examples that the ICO gives considers the case of a photograph of a large crowd with no one person or small group of people as the focus of the image.
 In this case, so long as the photograph is not being used to determine the identity of any individual in the scene (as would be the case for most photos intended to publicise and event), it's not considered to be personal data.